NX1X/NX1X/README.md

-**DevOps Engineer, Infrastructure Enthusiast, and Security Minded**
+**Junior DevOps Engineer, Infrastructure Enthusiast, and Security Minded**
+- Ex-System Administrator and IT Manager.
 - I'm deeply focused on enhancing productivity and efficiency in all aspects of my work and personal life.
 - But, tech is not the only thing.
-Before tech, I'm a people's person and believe in team work.
+Before we talk about tech, I'm a people's person and believe in teamwork.
 Every achievement is way more meaningful when you do it together.
 In Hebrew: ["ביחד ננצח"](https://www.facebook.com/AcademyOfTheHebrewLanguage/posts/740858828078898/).

 ### Connect with Me:
 - [LinkedIn](https://www.linkedin.com/in/edenporat)